wp-plugins/post-pay-counter/readme.txt

 * The admin can define permissions for old, overall and other's stats (general and detailed), csv exporting and special settings in countings.
 * The counting type can be chosen between visits and words (the latter used by default), and during the installation all the posts in database are selected and updated.
 * Two counting systems are now avaiable: the zones one and the unique payment one.
-* Stats time range is now customely seelctable with a jQuery datepicker.
+* Stats time range is now customely selectable with a jQuery datepicker.
 * Added possibility to pay images after the first one with a little award.
 * The admin can define a set of trial settings that will be applied to new users.
 * The plugin now records the words number instead of the payment value, this allows the countings to be update immediately without any post-all update.